 Worry makes it worse

-Curiously, whenever we feel doubt, the mind invariably imagines the worst case to be the more probably one.
+Curiously, whenever we feel doubt, the mind invariably imagines the worst case to be the probable one.
 Ironically, the worst case is usually not the case!
 My mother’s state of mind whenever her cat failed to return home at night exemplifies this.
 She would fret and worry that he’d been run over or what not.
 Every time he’d return home the next morning.
 Yet, every next time he’d stay out, she would always imagine the worst.
 I’d remind her of how he’d always return, and how he was undoubtedly “out on the town”.
-Nevertheless, evidence and reason were impotent; emotion ruled the day.
+Nevertheless, evidence and reason were impotent; emotion rules the day.

 Don’t worry, plan wisely